nxsy/xcb_handmade/README.md

 platform-independent game code.
 Pre-order the game and get the nightly source code.

+You will need g++ (tested with g++ 4.6) or other C++ compiler.

 A number of XCB libraries and headers are needed to build and run.
 Here is a partial list of Ubuntu packages needed (the dev packages include the run-time libraries):